Ready for a free kid’s yoga lesson plan based on the book, The Giving Tree?

 The boy goes through ups and downs, and often when he’s down, he visits his old friend the tree.
 She helps him out by selflessly giving away everything she has to make his life better.

-The first time I used this book in a kid’s yoga class, I honestly didn’t know how it would go.
+The first time I used the Giving Tree in a kid’s yoga class, I honestly didn’t know how it would go.

 I was in my first year of teaching yoga and mindfulness full time at an elementary school.
 I had just discovered the fun of using real books for teaching kids yoga lessons, and I picked out The Giving Tree, thinking we could at least do Tree Pose a few times during the lesson plan.